egonos/News-Classification/README.md

 This project deploys a Large Language Model (LLM) for technology news classification.
 News articles are collected daily via Apache Airflow, classified using an LLM, and the results are stored in a PostgreSQL database.
 Model tracking is handled via MLflow.

 ## Model and Hyperparameter Selection
 Three different text classification models, each with varying maximum token lengths, were evaluated using the IMDB, Amazon, and mixed reviews datasets.
-Based on classification performance (Accuracy and ROC-AUC scores) and average response time, the most efficient model was selected: "siebert/sentiment-roberta-large-english".
+Based on classification performance (Accuracy and ROC-AUC scores) and average response time, the most efficient model was selected: "siebert/sentiment-roberta-large-english" (`max_length = 128`).
 Detailed experiment results are available in `model_selection/model_logs.csv`.

 ## Project Architecture